eikehmueller/ma32070/lectures/Exercises.md

 \end{cases}
 $$

 where $h=1/n$.
-In other words, the entries on the main diagonal are $2+h^2$ while the entries on the first two sub-diagonals and in the upper right and lower right corner are $-1$.
+In other words, the entries on the main diagonal are $2+h^2$ while the entries on the first two sub-diagonals and in the upper right and lower left corner are $-1$.

 An example for $n=8$ is shown here:
 $$